udude17/MCW-ECR/Hands-on lab/HOL unguided - Enterprise-ready cloud.md

 #### Tasks to complete

--   Configure a dynamic VPN gateway on the virtual network that will allow individual developers to connect securely and access virtual machines by their private IP address.
+-   Configure a dynamic VPN gateway on the virtual network that will allow individual developers to connect securely and access virtual machines by their private IP address

 #### Exit criteria

--   A VPN gateway (dynamic) in the provisioning state.
+-   A VPN gateway (dynamic) in the provisioning state

 ### Task 3: Create an Azure DevTest labs environment